-Inventories are stated at the lower of cost and net realisable value on the first-in-first-out method.
+Inventories are stated at the lower of cost and net realisable value.
+Cost of finished goods are determined using the first-in-first-out method whilst for the raw materials, the weighted average method.

 Cost includes actual cost of materials and incidentals in bringing inventories into store and in the case of manufactured inventories and work in progress, it also includes direct labour and attributable production overheads.